petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-api-basics.md

    :lines: 11-29
 ```

-## Delete a Product
+## Delete an Order

-Delete an existing product with the following cURL and Java commands.
-Replace `1234` with your product's ID.
+Delete an existing order with the following cURL and Java commands.
+Replace `1234` with your order's ID.

 ### Order_DELETE_ById.sh